adambard/learnxinyminutes-docs/lua.html.markdown

 -- A table can have a metatable that gives the table -- operator-overloadish behavior.
 Later we'll see
--- how metatables support js-prototypey behavior.
+-- how metatables support js-prototype behavior.

 f1 = {a = 1, b = 2}  -- Represents the fraction a/b.
 f2 = {a = 2, b = 3}